‘AGT’ Judge Mel B Divorces Stephen Belafonte To ‘Make Amends’

 This Monday, AGT judge Melanie Brown – ‘Mel B’ to all her fans – filed for divorce to her husband Stephen Belafonte.
 The former Spice Girl would have celebrated 10 years of marriage this June 6, which is a record for most celebrity marriages.
 However, her divorce papers stated that she has been separated from her husband since December 28 last year and cited ‘irreconcilable differences’ as the legal grounds for her decision to divorce Belafonte.

 Before the divorce, Mel B experienced serious heartbreak following the death of her father, Martin.
 For nine years, Mel B has not been in good terms with her family due to the fact that they dislike her husband, Stephen Belafonte.
-In a heartbreaking photo she shared in Instagram, Mel B and her sister Danielle has finally reconciled and was shown to hold their father’s hand in his deathbed after succumbing to cancer.
+In a heartbreaking photo she shared on Instagram, Mel B and her sister Danielle has finally reconciled and was shown to hold their father’s hand in his deathbed after succumbing to cancer.

 It is with great sadness after a 5yr battle to multiple myeloma cancer our loving father Martin Brown passed away age 63 peacefully yesterday.
 Both of us his children were by his side and would like to say thank you to St Gemma's and all the doctors and nurses for there amazing care and support over the years.
 Please respect our privacy and let us as a united family grieve With love and respect.
 Melanie and Danielle Brown x Be Free Dad